AtomicTessellator/fhi-vibes/docs/Tutorial/1_geometry_optimization.md

 We suggest pipe the output, e.g., like this:

 ```
-vibes run relaxation > log.relaxation
+vibes run relaxation | tee log.relaxation
 ```

 `FHI-vibes` will create a working directory with the default name `relaxation` and will handle running the `FHI-aims` calculations necessary to perform the geometry optimization.
 The log should read like that:

 ??? info "`relaxation.log`"
     ```